mawdesign/BIM-Parameter-Tools/README.md

 You should see a report indicating that all tests have passed.

 ## Contributing
 Contributions are welcome and greatly appreciated!
-This project is intended to be a community-driven resource.

-If you would like to contribute, please follow these steps:
-1. **Fork the repository**.
-1. **Create a new branch** for your feature or bug fix (`git checkout -b feature/AmazingNewTool`).
-1. **Write your code**.
-Please include tests for any new functionality.
-1. **Ensure all tests pass** by running `pytest`.
-1. **Submit a pull request** with a clear description of your changes.
+Please fork the repository, create a new branch for your feature, and submit a pull request with a clear description of your changes.

 By contributing, you agree that your submissions will be licensed under the CC0 1.0 Universal license.